-WDBA depends on funding from the Government of Canada for its operations and will require funding from the Government of Canada to partially fund the construction of the international crossing.
-After completion of the bridge WDBA will continue to depend on funding from the Government of Canada to finance operations until the bridge operations generate a surplus.
+WDBA depends on funding from the Government of Canada for its operations and to partially fund the construction of the international crossing.
+After completion of the international crossing WDBA will continue to depend on funding from the Government of Canada to finance operations until the international crossing operations generate surplus cash flow.